logickoder/google-drive-upload/README.md

 Required: **NO**

-If true, the target file name will be the complete source filename and `name` parameter will be ignored.
+If true, the target filename will be the complete source filename and `name` parameter will be ignored.

 ## ``mirrorDirectoryStructure``